 If you’ve come across new and unusual insects or other pests in your home, contact Environmental Pest Management for advice and assistance in treating them.
 We’re your friend for dealing with unwanted insects, arachnids, rodents, and other pests.
 Whether you have pill bugs or sow bugs—or any different kind of critter that belongs outside, we can identify the problem and implement a solution.

 Pill bugs and sowbugs are quite fascinating and can serve as a proper science lesson for your kids or satisfy your curiosity.
 Check out these facts while you’re dealing with evicting your roly-poly family.

 What is a Pill Bug?

-Armadillidiidae (the scientific name for pill bugs) have so many different names to chose from, for instance:
+Armadillidiidae (the scientific name for pill bugs) have so many different names to choose from.
+For instance:

 - Armadillo Bugs

 - Wood shrimp

 These isopods are found across the U.S., typically in moist areas and around some decaying plant matter.

 They are about ¾-inch long, oval-shaped, and with an armor-like shell.
 Their shell has seven hard plates, similar to a crayfish.